boriszhilko/launcher-sim/readme.md

 ### Adjustable Material Properties

 To allow for more versatility, the simulator could be upgraded to enable the specification of different materials and measurements for the arm and ball at runtime.
+Currently, those properties are hardcoded.